When a married couple begins the divorce process and they have kids together, child support will also be a major element of the settlement.

 - Commit a stepparent to support a stepchild’s schooling needs after remarriage.

-Call (866) 337-4448 today to make an appointment at one of our offices in Pennsylvania or New Jersey, or to get a referral to mediation service provider in your area.
+Call (866) 337-4448 today to make an appointment at one of our offices in Pennsylvania, or to get a referral to mediation service provider in your area.
 Our mediation team is waiting for your call.

 Contact Our Child Support Lawyers for Assistance

 Need more information?
-Feel free to contact our office if you have questions about child support in Pennsylvania or New Jersey.
+Feel free to contact our office if you have questions about child support in Pennsylvania.
 We can also help you estimate possible payments.
 Our firm uses the same software the courts use to determine guideline support amounts, and we can crunch some numbers for you.